minrk/horizon-widera-2022/README.md

 - The [submitted proposal is available here (pdf)](submitted-SOURCE-2022-04-20.pdf).

-- Update August 2022: The project proposal is has not been funded.
+- Update August 2022: The project proposal has not been funded.

 ## Prior proposal: BOSSEE